Pope Gregory VII: Internal policy and reforms

-His lifework was based on his conviction that the Church was founded by God and entrusted with the task of embracing all mankind in a single society in which divine will is the basis of all law; that, in its capacity as a divine institution, it is supreme over all human structures, especially the secular state; and that the pope, in his role as head of the Church, is the vice-regent of God on earth, so that disobedience to him implies disobedience to God and a defection from Christianity.
+His lifework was based on his conviction that the Church was founded by God and entrusted with the task of embracing all humanity in a single society in which divine will is the basis of all law; that, in its capacity as a divine institution, it is supreme over all human structures, especially the secular state; and that the pope, in his role as head of the Church, is the vice-regent of God on earth, so that disobedience to him implies disobedience to God and a defection from Christianity.
 However, a political realization of this ideal would have required the abolition of all secular monarchs and authorities.

-Thus Gregory VII, as a practical politician, acknowledged the existence of the state as a dispensation of providence, admitted the coexistence of church and state as a divine ordinance, and emphasized the necessity of union between the sacerdotium and the imperium.
-But he absolutely refused to put the two powers on an equal footing; the superiority of church to state admitted of no doubt or discussion.
+Thus, Gregory VII, as a practical politician, acknowledged the existence of the state as a dispensation of providence, admitted the coexistence of church and state as a divine ordinance, and emphasized the necessity of union between the sacerdotium and the imperium.
+But he absolutely refused to put the two powers on an equal footing; the superiority of the church over the state admitted of no doubt or discussion.
 He wished to see all important matters of dispute referred to Rome, ultimately to the pope himself, with a corresponding curtailment of the powers of bishops.
-Since these clung to their traditional episcopal independence, his papacy is full of struggles against the higher clergy.
+Because they retained their traditional episcopal independence, his papacy is marked by struggles with the higher clergy.

 This battle for the foundation of papal supremacy is connected with his championship of compulsory celibacy among the clergy and his attack on simony.
-Gregory VII did not introduce the celibacy of the priesthood into the Church, but he took up the struggle with greater energy than his predecessors.
-In 1074, he published an encyclical, absolving the people from their obedience to bishops who allowed married priests.
-The next year he enjoined them to take action against married priests, and deprived these clerics of their revenues.
+Gregory VII did not introduce the celibacy of the priesthood into the Church, but he intensified the struggle more than his predecessors.
+In 1074, he issued an encyclical absolving the faithful from their obedience to bishops who permitted married priests.
+The next year, he enjoined them to take action against married priests and deprived these clerics of their revenues.
 Both the campaign against priestly marriage and that against simony provoked widespread resistance.

 Wax funeral effigy of Gregory VII under glass in the Salerno cathedral.

-His writings treat mainly of the principles and practice of Church government.
+His writings primarily treat the principles and practice of Church government.
 They may be found in Mansi's collection under the title "Gregorii VII registri sive epistolarum libri".
 Most of his surviving letters are preserved in his Register, which is now stored in the Vatican Archives.

 Gregory VII's reforms to curb lay control of the Catholic Church have been characterized as a key factor in the rise of urban self-government in Europe.

-Gregory VII was critical in the birth of modern universities, as his 1079 decree ordered the regulated establishment of the cathedral schools which transformed into the first European universities.
+Gregory VII was critical in the birth of modern universities, as his 1079 decree ordered the regulated establishment of the cathedral schools, which transformed into the first European universities.